 Supervisors should contact the Student Work Coordinator regarding termination of a student worker for performance-related issues.
 The Student Work Coordinator can provide guidance to supervisors regarding making this decision, discussing the decision with a student, and providing the student support.
 When a student worker’s employment has been terminated, the supervisor should record this in HireEm as soon as possible.

-Student workers are not obligated reporters of potential violations of the DHSM, with the exception of student members of the Sexual Misconduct Board.
+Student workers are not obligated reporters of potential violations of sexual misconduct, with the exception of student members of the Sexual Misconduct Board.*

 Bias incidents and discriminatory harassment

 Information about responding to a report of a bias incident or discriminatory harassment can be found on the Office for Institutional Diversity website.